 *This list of children’s books about Egypt contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.
+Some items have been gifted.
+All opinions are our own.*

 My boys have recently become OBSESSED with all things Egypt.
 It started with a slight interest this fall when we read a Magic Treehouse book that featured mummies, but it hit full scale this spring when they learned more at school.
 Then they received a Playmobil pyramid and Sphinx set for their birthdays and full-scale Egyptian Fever was born.
 I can’t wait to take them to the Egypt galleries at Penn Museum this summer when school is out, but for now, I’m indulging them with children’s books about Egypt.
 Here are a dozen fun stories about Egypt and its culture that will inspire your child regardless of if they are newborns or pre-teens.